Ukraine’s SBU says it killed Russian agents suspected of gunning down its officer

 Ukraine’s security agency tracked down and killed Russian agents on Sunday who were suspected of shooting dead one of its senior officers in the Ukrainian capital.

-The Security Service of Ukraine, or SBU, said the suspected Russian agents were killed in the Kyiv region after they offered resistance to arrest.
+The Security Service of Ukraine (SBU) said the suspected Russian agents were killed in the Kyiv region after they offered resistance to arrest.
 A video released by the agency showed two bodies lying on the ground.

-The agency said earlier that a man and a woman were suspected to be involved in the assassination of Ivan Voronych, an SBU colonel, in a bold daylight attack on Thursday.
+The agency said earlier that a man and a woman were suspected of being involved in the assassination of Ivan Voronych, an SBU colonel, in a bold daylight attack on Thursday.

 Surveillance footage published on social media showed the agent was executed in a car park by a shooter clad in dark clothing who fled the scene.